 Affiliated IGES scholars

-Dr Charlotte Galpin is a Lecturer in German and European Politics.
+Dr Charlotte Galpin is a Senior Lecturer in German and European Politics.
 Her research is concerned with European identities, EU citizenship, Euroscepticism and the European public sphere.

 Dr Katharina Karcher is a Senior Lecturer in German whose work focuses on protest movements and political violence in the 20th and 21st centuries and who has a particular interest in questions of gender, race, class, dis/ability, and political ideology.